James-Tiny-Tjib/Pulsating_Auroras_Detection_Scripts_Nasa_GSFC_2025/README.md

   5. View Time Intensity Plot (of set time interval)
   6. Reset to Default (reset start & end times to original time intervals)
   7. Quit (Exit Program)

+# full_day_keogram.py
+Description: Given a Day of Data (Folder Path for 1 day), create a keogram for that entire day as a .png <br>
+Variables:<br>
+* RAM_FOR_LARGE_TIFF = 2 - Set how many GB's of RAM required for 1 TIFF file.
+This assigns how many workers are use for parallel processing limits how much RAM is being used.
+* start_index, end_idex = 64,65 - Defines which row/column range to take from each frame
+* increment_by = 10 - Skip that amount of frames whil making a keogram
+* folder_path = "" - Set Day folder path to this variable
+* direction = "NS" or "EW" - NS gets columns, "EW" gets rows